 1- 415-568-3315| www.api-gbv.org

 A collaboration of the NW Network of Bisexual, Trans, Lesbian and Gay Survivors of Abuse and the National Coalition of Anti-Violence Programs, the National LGBTQ Institute on Intimate Partner Violence creates a bridge between mainstream DV services and LGBTQ community programs and empowers local communities to create sustainable strategies that work at the local level.
-Holding LGBTQ survivors at the center, the Institute increases the domestic violence field's capacity to provide domestic violence advocacy and prevention for diverse LGBTQ communities.
-Because LGBTQ people live in every state and tribal nation, are part of every ethnic and cultural group, and face all the challenges of surviving domestic abuse, the Institute collaborates with members of the Domestic Violence Resource Network, state coalitions and regional organizations to ensure support is available to communities nationwide.
+Because LGBTQ people live in every state and tribal nation, are part of every ethnic and cultural group, and face all the challenges of surviving domestic abuse, the Institute increases the domestic violence field's capacity to provide advocacy and prevention for diverse LGBTQ communities.
 Informed by a deep regard and respect for the shared history of anti-violence work in the DV and LGBTQ movements, we identify commonalities, strengths and opportunities for learning across fields.

-The Promising Futures Capacity Building Center, (the Center), a project of Futures Without Violence, (FUTURES), provides support to the network of domestic violence state coalitions and local community-based programs on enhancing services for children, youth and abused parents impacted by domestic violence.
-The Center provides support to programs to build organizational structures and services that prioritize child well-being, opportunities for healing, building resilience, and breaking the intergenerational cycle of violence all within the context of the parent-child relationship.
-The Center is an expansion of FUTURES’ current Clearinghouse of information on the Promising Futures Website.
-The Center supports the Specialized Services for Abused Parents and their Children (SSAPC) grantees as well as the field through facilitating a learning community, technical assistance and training, developing new resources and tools for the field, growing the research within evidence-based, trauma-informed, culturally relevant practices for children and youth and their parents in domestic violence programs, and supporting best practices in evaluation and documenting lessons learned.
+The Promising Futures Capacity Building Center, (the Center), a project of Futures Without Violence, (FUTURES), provides support on enhancing services for children, youth and their abused parents impacted by domestic violence.
+The Center provides support to build organizational structures and services that prioritize child well-being, opportunities for healing, building resilience, and breaking the intergenerational cycle of violence all within the context of the parent-child relationship.
+The Center is an expansion of FUTURES’ Clearinghouse of information on the Promising Futures Website.
+The Center supports the Specialized Services for Abused Parents and their Children (SSAPC) grantees as well as the field through facilitating a learning community, offering technical assistance and training, developing new resources and tools, and growing the research within evidence-based, trauma-informed, culturally relevant practices for children, youth and their parents.

-The National Network to End Domestic Violence is a network of state domestic violence coalitions and allies, representing over 2,000 member organizations nationwide.
-NNEDV works to end domestic violence by understanding the ongoing and emerging needs of domestic violence victims and advocacy programs.
-NNEDV provides state coalitions with critical information, training, technical assistance and resources.
-At national and regional meetings, members share information and ideas with NNEDV staff and with each other, working together to develop comprehensive solutions to domestic violence.
-NNEDV’s Capacity Technical Assistance project provides comprehensive, specialized technical assistance and training to advocacy organizations, including tribal programs, and FVPSA state administrators.
-In addition, NNEDV has developed a wide range of resources on building organizational capacity.
-Technical assistance and resources span issues such as best practices, standards, certification, quality assurance, trauma-informed approaches, diversity and inclusion, and role clarity.
-Additionally, we help build strong organizations by coaching them through leadership transitions, implementation of evidence-based practice models, infrastructure development to effectively manage financial and reporting requirements, and ongoing improvement in the inclusion of historically marginalized communities.
+The National Network to End Domestic Violence is a network of state and territory domestic violence coalitions and allies, representing over 2,000 member organizations nationwide.
+NNEDV’s Capacity Technical Assistance project provides comprehensive, specialized technical assistance and training to FVPSA formula grantees including state and territory domestic violence coalitions and advocacy organizations, FVPSA state administrators, and tribal programs.
+In addition, NNEDV has developed resources on building organizational capacity, spanning issues such as best practices, standards, certification, quality assurance, trauma-informed approaches, diversity and inclusion, and role clarity.
+NNEDV helps build strong organizations by coaching them through leadership transitions, implementation of evidence-based practice models, infrastructure development to effectively manage financial and reporting requirements, and improving the inclusion of historically marginalized communities.

 1.800.799.SAFE (7233) |1.800.787.3224 TTY| www.thehotline.org

 The National Domestic Violence Hotline is the vital link to safety and support for anyone affected by domestic and dating violence.
-Highly trained advocates can provide information, crisis intervention, advocacy, help develop a safety plan, discuss options, and directly connect callers with help sources in communities across the U.S. The Hotline is also an excellent resource for concerned friends, family members, coworkers and others seeking information and guidance on how to help someone they know.
-The Hotline provides support in more than 170 languages and is available 24/7 by calling 1-800-799-7233.
-Services are also offered via online chat at www.thehotline.org Monday through Friday, 9am-7pm CT.
+Highly trained advocates provide help with information and referrals, crisis intervention, advocacy, developing a safety plan, discussing options, and directly connecting callers with resources in their communities across the U.S. The Hotline provides support in more than 200 languages and is available 24/7 365 day per year.
+Services are also offered via online chat at www.thehotline.org/help.

 1-866-331-9474| www.loveisrespect.org | Text loveis to 22522*

 The Hotline also operates loveisrespect.
 Its purpose is to engage, educate and empower young people to prevent and end abusive relationships.
-Highly trained advocates offer support, information and advocacy to young people who have questions or concerns about their dating relationships and who want to learn more about healthy relationships.
-We also provide information and support to concerned friends and family members, teachers, counselors, service providers and members of law enforcement.
-Free and confidential phone, live chat and texting services are available 24/7/365.
+Highly trained advocates offer support, information and advocacy to young people who have questions or concerns about their dating relationships and who want to learn more about healthy relationships

 1.844.7NATIVE (1.844.762.8483) | www.strongheartshelpline.org